Nancy Drew: Secret of the Old Clock: Plot

 Nancy discovers a secret passageway in the inn that leads to a wall behind Emily's room, and realizes someone has been deliberately making her think she is hearing voices and losing her mind.
 After solving Josiah's puzzles, Nancy finally finds a key to a safe deposit box at Jim Archer's bank that belongs to Clara Pickford, a friendly local woman who used to visit the bank regularly.
 After opening the box, Nancy and Jim discover that Clara Pickford was really Josiah Crowley in drag, and in the box they find Josiah's real will along with a photo of Gloria Crandall and Jane Willoughby, whom Nancy realizes looks nothing like the Jane Willoughby she has been getting to know at the inn.

 Nancy returns to the inn to confront "Jane" and finds her in the driveway about to leave.
 Nancy chases her in her car and ultimately cuts her off just before the state line, causing the impostor's car to crash.
 Nancy discovers that "Jane" is really a woman named Marion Aborn who had been staying at a rooming house with the real Jane.
 When Gloria died, Marion intercepted the letter asking Jane to become Emily's legal guardian, and sabotaged Emily and the inn with the goal of forcing Emily to sell it before she turned 18 so that Marion could collect half of the profits.
-Emily and Jim discover that Josiah Crowley did leave them the money he promised, and both the inn and the bank will be financially sound for the foreseeable future.
+Emily and Jim discover that Josiah Crowley did leave them the money he promised, but didn't leave anything for Topham, and both the inn and the bank will be financially sound for the foreseeable future.